anodyne/nova/nova/modules/nova/upgrade/README.md

 # Nova 3 Module: Upgrade

 The Nova 3 upgrade module provides functionality to upgrade SMS 2 (must have at least version 2.6.9 or higher) to Nova 3.
 This is a core module that ships with Nova 3 and is disabled by default.
-To enable the module, open application/config/nova.php and uncomment the upgrade module line.

 ## Version